epam/edp-cd-pipeline-operator/docs/api.md

-CDPipeline is the Schema for the cdpipelines API
+CDPipeline is the Schema for the cdpipelines API.

 <table>
     <thead>